Wanli Emperor: Reforms in the selection and evaluation of officials

-During the Wanli Emperor's reign, one of the issues that was resolved collectively was the appointment of high state dignitaries.
-At the beginning of his reign, Zhang Juzheng successfully abolished collective debates, giving the emperor the power to appoint high officials based on his own suggestions, but after Zhang's death, the debates were reinstated and the emperor's power was once again limited.
+During the Wanli Emperor's reign, collective debates resolved the appointment of high state dignitaries.
+At the beginning of his reign, Zhang Juzheng successfully abolished these debates, giving the emperor the power to appoint high officials based on his own suggestions, but after Zhang's death, the debates were reinstated and the emperor's power was once again limited.
 Despite this, the Wanli Emperor attempted to overcome these restrictions, such as in 1591 when he announced his decision to appoint the Minister of Rites, Zhao Zhigao, as senior grand secretary without consulting with other officials.
-This decision was met with criticism from Minister of Personnel Lu Guangzu, who argued that it violated proper procedure and undermined the fairness and credibility of the government's decision-making processes.
+Minister of Personnel Lu Guangzu criticized this decision, arguing that it violated proper procedure and undermined the fairness and credibility of the government's decision-making processes.
 Lu and others believed that collective consideration of candidates in open public debate was a more impartial and fair method, as it eliminated individual bias and ignorance.
-In response to the criticism, the Emperor partially retreated and promised to follow the proper procedure in the future, but he continued to occasionally appoint high dignitaries without collective debate, which always sparked protests from officials.
+The Emperor promised to follow the proper procedure in the future, but he continued to occasionally appoint high dignitaries without collective debate, which always sparked protests from officials.

 In the late Ming period, there was a widespread belief that public opinion held more weight than individual opinions.
 This was evident in the way political and administrative issues were addressed, with decision-making being based on gathering information and opinions from officials through questionnaires and voting ballots.
 This also had an impact on the evaluation of officials, as their performance began to be judged not only by their superiors but also by the wider community.
 In 1595, Minister of Personnel Sun Piyang conducted a questionnaire survey on the conditions of several offices and used the results to persuade the Wanli Emperor to dismiss a certain official from Zhejiang.
 The survey had received a large number of negative comments, including accusations of corruption and other crimes.
 This unprecedented event sparked a heated debate, with Zhao Zhigao arguing that anonymous questionnaires should not be the main criteria for evaluation and that no one should be accused of criminal offenses based on unverified information from anonymous sources.
 Sun defended himself by stating that solid evidence against the individual was not necessary, as they were not being accused or standing trial.
 He believed that in evaluating officials, it was sufficient for him to impartially discover the widely held opinion of the individual's recklessness through the survey.

 The reform of civil servant evaluations resulted in their careers being dependent on their reputation, as determined by the ministry and censors through anonymous surveys filled out by their colleagues.
 This shift, along with collective debates, elevated the significance of public opinion during the Wanli Emperor's reign, leading to intense public debates and conflicts as groups of officials vied for control of public opinion while the Emperor's authority and the weight of his voice declined.